Give us a missed call on

 Grow Your Business

 PMEGP is a central government scheme being administered by the Ministry of Micro, Small and Medium Enterprises (MoMSME).
-It is being implemented by Khadi and Village Industries Commission (KVIC).
+It is being implemented by the Khadi and Village Industries Commission (KVIC), along with State KVIC Directorates, KVIBs, and District Industries Centres (DICs).

-PMEGP is a credit linked subsidy programme that aims to generate employment opportunities through the establishment of small businesses in the non-farm sector for rural and urban areas.
-It focusses on bringing together widely dispersed traditional artisans and rural and urban unemployed youth to give them self-employment opportunities.
-Government seeks to reduce the migration of rural youth to urban areas with this scheme and bring socio-economic development in backward areas.
+PMEGP is a credit-linked subsidy programme that aims to generate employment opportunities through the establishment of micro and small businesses in the non-farm sector across rural and urban areas.
+It focuses on bringing together widely dispersed traditional artisans and rural and urban unemployed youth to provide self-employment opportunities.

 Categories of beneficiaries under PMEGP Beneficiary’s contribution (of project cost) Rate of Subsidy (of project cost) Term loan